Library and Learning Services

 Archives are defined in this policy as:

-• Records created or received by a person, family, or organisation, public or private, in the conduct of their affairs which have been selected for permanent preservation because of the enduring value of the information they contain or as evidence of the functions and responsibilities of their creator.
+Records created or received by a person, family, or organization, public or private, in the conduct of their affairs which have been selected for permanent preservation because of the enduring value of the information they contain or as evidence of the functions and responsibilities of their creator.
+(Society of American Archivists)

-The service’s archive collections divide into two broad categories:
+The archive collections divide into three broad categories:

 • Institutional archive and complementary fonds